-There’s been some chit, and chat, around the water-cooler recently about brands moving their social marketing and branding efforts from existing platforms to their own, custom-crafted networks.
+There’s been some chit, and chat, around the water-cooler about brands moving their social marketing and branding efforts from existing platforms to their own, custom-crafted networks.
 This is, by no means, a shiny new idea; brand managers and business owners have long since coveted a valid alternative to spending their money on social ads.

 When social media was still a marketing novelty, specialists were working very hard to convince business owners to give the concept of developing a one-on-one relationship with their audience through social networks a chance.
-Like with most attempts to be convincing, pitches were made, articles were written, conferences were attended and in all this excitement promises were made and expectations were set high.
+Like with most attempts to be convincing, pitches were made, articles were written, conferences were attended and in all this excitement promises were made and high expectations were set.
 Expectations we can no longer live up to.

 Social media marketing was supposed to enable brands to elegantly barge into the everyday social existence of their potential audience and one of its strongest assets was that it seemed to be completely and utterly free.
 Today we know better.
 Facebook has been gracious enough to teach us that you can, and most certainly should, buy love.
 Possibly the greatest myth out there is that social media is free.
 Creating an account might be but that’s about as far as “free” will take you and Facebook is the worst offender.